timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

   # runif(1) draws a single number at random from a uniform distribution between 0 and 1
   # It is useful for simulating processes that have a certain probability of occurring
+  # Here, we are simulating a random disturbance event that has a 0.1% chance of occurring,
+  # and reducing all abundances by 50% if it does
   if (runif(1)<0.001){
     state1[t,] <- state1[t,]*0.5
   }